MaksoN12340987/HW_OOP_Andrianov_M/README.md

 #### Update 16.1
 Smartphone & LawnGrass сhild Classes have been added to create instances of products in the "Smartphones" and "Lawn Grass" categories.

+#### Update 16.2
+Added abstract class for products with abstract methods Added mixin class for outputting information when creating instances of the "LawnGrass" or "Smartphone" class

 ## Testing